-- To what degree the Consortium Director's research experience and leadership skills make them well-qualified for the role. - To what degree the Project Team PIs bring different strengths and/or expertise to the application. - o To what degree the consortium brings different disciplines together with one overarching plan to address breast cancer with an ecologic approach. - How the consortium team's background and expertise are appropriate to accomplish the proposed projects. - How the consortium team's combined expertise will better address the research question than through separate efforts. - How appropriate the level of effort is for the Consortium Director who must maintain at least 25% level of effort to direct and manage the consortium, as well as to lead their own project team. - Whether each Project Team PI has committed an appropriate level of effort. - To what degree the consumer advocates contributed to the consortium conception and design. - To what degree the consumer advocates will play an integral role in the planning, design, implementation, evaluation of the research, ongoing discussion, decisions and oversight, program evaluation, and dissemination of information to the public. - To what degree the consumer advocates' knowledge of current breast cancer issues and their background and/or training in breast cancer research will contribute to the proposed consortium. - How well the consumer advocates represent the perspectives of the patient population(s) most relevant to the consortium's proposed work.
+- To what degree the Consortium Director's research experience and leadership skills make them well-qualified for the role. - To what degree the Project Team PIs bring different strengths and/or expertise to the application. - o To what degree the consortium brings different disciplines together with one overarching plan to address breast cancer with an ecologic approach. - How the consortium team's background and expertise are appropriate to accomplish the proposed projects. - How the consortium team's combined expertise will better address the research question than through separate efforts. - How appropriate the level of effort is for the Consortium Director, who must commit a minimum level of time and effort of 25% to direct and manage the consortium, as well as to lead their own project team. - Whether each Project Team PI has committed an appropriate level of effort. - To what degree the consumer advocates contributed to the consortium conception and design. - To what degree the consumer advocates will play an integral role in the planning, design, implementation, evaluation of the research, ongoing discussion, decisions and oversight, program evaluation, and dissemination of information to the public. - To what degree the consumer advocates' knowledge of current breast cancer issues and their background and/or training in breast cancer research will contribute to the proposed consortium. - How well the consumer advocates represent the perspectives of the patient population(s) most relevant to the consortium's proposed work.

-• Consortium Plan
+Consortium Plan